moonbuggy/docker-dnsmasq-updater/README.md

 If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <conf volume>:/app/conf/dnsmasq_updater.conf`.
 If you're using an SSH key for authentication you can persist and use the `/app/keys/` folder.

+#### Tags

+To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it), a binary build is available, tagged as `binary`.

+Other tags are built around the uncompiled Python script.

 #### Docker environment varaibles

 Almost all the command line parameters (see Usage) can be set with enviornment variables: